 An ongoing question since TMC’s inception has been “How can the sum be greater than its parts?”
-While many ideas in are relevant to individual TMC members, the question of broader purpose remains: What can TMC do as a consortium to affect the larger independent media system and lift the tide for everyone?
+While many ideas in the Big Thaw are relevant to individual TMC members, the question of broader purpose remains: What can TMC do as a consortium to affect the larger independent media system and lift the tide for everyone?

 The consortium structure has already helped facilitate greater scale in advertising across members’ sites.
 Four TMC members (Air America, AlterNet, Mother Jones and The Nation) have come together to start an online vertical ad network on the Adify platform.
 The “Ad Progress Network” launched Spring 2009.
 This venture is a smart strategic move, given the continually increasing competition online.
 Although TMC members’ sites are growing in traffic, they still may be challenged to keep ahead of overall audience growth and fragmentation online.
 Many progressive media companies—even the larger ones—have relatively small audiences compared to major media companies such as the New York Times.
 An ad network enables publishers to leverage a greater scale of ad impressions to attract ad buyers that may not otherwise spend the time to buy ads on a single publisher’s site.
 The unique role of a consortium is ideal for other projects like this, some of which are listed below.